I run to you

 Though I am concerned about my reputation.
 I just realized I'm going to sleep with you on our first date.

 Although they've met only once, at a train station in Japan, Elaine Chieko Packard and Connor McKenzie have been haunted ever since by passionate dreams they cannot control.
-They determine to resolve the tension between the moral strictures of their religion and their own overpowering emotions by eloping, a decision that triggers an entirely unexpected series of events.
+They determine to resolve the tension between the moral strictures of their faith and their own overpowering emotions by eloping, a decision that triggers an entirely unexpected series of events.

 I've never read a novel that more perfectly captures the Mormon view of the perfect love story. — C.L.
 Hanson

-In the days and months that follow, they find themselves reliving, in dreams and reality, many of the same conflicts their parents and grandparents once did.
+In the days and months that follow, they find themselves reliving, in dreams and in reality, many of the same conflicts their parents and grandparents once did.
 They won't be able to move forward with their lives until they have addressed the unsettled obligations of the past, "turning the hearts of the fathers to their children, and the hearts of the children to their fathers."

 The Path of Dreams was first published by Parables (2006), the second edition by Peaks Island Press (2008).
 An early draft won Honorable Mention in the 2002 Annual Utah Original Writing Competition.

 Eugene Woodbury graduated from Brigham Young University with degrees in Japanese and TESOL.
 He has twice been a Utah Original Writing Competition finalist and is a recipient of the Sunstone Foundation Moonstone Award for short fiction.
 He lives in Orem, Utah, where he works as a free-lance writer and translator.